nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-71: Enable/disable VDD_ARM on AP LM boot/shutdown {#RN_DETAIL_SM_71}
 ----------

 Added VOLT as an LM start/stop sequence option.
 Updated the mx95evk cfg file to turn on/off the VDD_ARM as part of the AP LM config.
-After booting all LM turn off VDD_ARM if the AP55P power domain is not on.
+After booting all LM, the SM will turn off VDD_ARM if the AP55P power domain is not on.

 SM-74: Support additional configs for system testing {#RN_DETAIL_SM_74}
 ----------

 Added an "other" directory to the configs directory.
 This contains additional cfg files that are used for testing.
-These files are as is and not supported as part of the SM test and release.
+These files are "as is" and not supported as part of the SM test and release.

 Added an other config:
  * mx95evkjailhouse.cfg - used for Jailhouse testing.